 By preparing your meals from minimally processed foods, you can better control what you eat and make healthier choices.
 Cooking yourself is a great way to nourish your body while taking care of your health.

-7. Having poor sleep
+7. Having poor-quality sleep

-Poor or insufficient sleep can disrupt hormones that regulate appetite, such as ghrelin and leptin, increasing cravings.
+Poor-quality or insufficient sleep can disrupt hormones that regulate appetite, such as ghrelin and leptin, increasing cravings.
 When you’re tired, your body looks for quick sources of energy, often in the form of sugar or fat.
 This can easily lead to overeating and make weight management more difficult.

 Canadian guidelines recommend 7 to 9 hours of quality sleep per night3 for adults, with regular wake-up and bedtimes, to promote health benefits.